 When an international student or scholar needs to travel and obtain a new visa to enter the U.S., there is always the possibility of a background check at the consular post.
-Such background checks are usually concluded within 2-4 weeks, which can present a significant delay in the individual’s plans.
+Such background checks can take several weeks, which can present a significant delay in the individual’s plans.
 Some background checks are conducted on the basis of the visa applicant’s nationality, and there is nothing we can do to influence those.
 Others, however, are undertaken because the applicant engages in research in a field of science or technology that is tagged for closer scrutiny based on the so-called Technology Alert List, and in those cases we have the opportunity to provide information to forestall or at least shorten the background check.

 If the latter scenario applies, a letter presented at the time of the visa application can be helpful.
 The letter should

 - Be written by the faculty member or PI supervising the research

 - A brief description of the research being conducted, written very much for a lay audience (who has no knowledge of the scientific concepts involved or the workings of a research institution)